slatedocs/slate/source/index.html.md

 # Introduction

-Welcome to the Affinity API.
+Welcome to the Affinity API!
 This API provides a RESTful interface for performing operations on the different objects that make up Affinity.
 If you are trying to accomplish an action through this API and are not sure on what endpoints to use, or if you have ideas on more endpoints we could create to make your workflow easier,